xaptum/ecdaa/README.md

 A Member starts the Join process to be granted membership in the DAA group.

-The Join process begins with the Member requesting a nonce issuer public key from the Issuer.
+The Join process begins with the Member requesting a nonce and issuer public key from the Issuer.
 This process is outside the scope of this project.

 Once the Member obtains a nonce and issuer public key from the Issuer, the Member